OwnZones/efpbond/README.md

 ```

-The bonding plug-in makes it possible to use multiple interfaces to create a highet total trougput (bonding) and for protecting the data sending the same data over multiple interfaces (1+n).
+The bonding plug-in makes it possible to use multiple interfaces to create a higher total trougput (bonding) and for protecting the data sending the same data over multiple interfaces (1+n).

 You can for example send data over a mix of any UDP/SRT/TCP as illustrated above.